 Why do Japanese farmers change?
 How do Japanese farmers change?
 And, who promotes to change Japanese agriculture management?
 The key to solving these questions are "policy".
 After WW2, Japanese government hoped to change Japanese agriculture structure.
 It promoted to be established large scale farmers.
 Imperfectly, Japanese agriculture structure is changing now.
 Near the future, many Japanese old farmers will be retired.
 Therefore, Japanese government supports large scale farmers for accumulating these old farmers' farmland by agriculture policy.

-Research Area : Mathematical Science for Data Engineering
+Moreover, agriculture policy is effected by trade negotiation.
+We are comparing and analyzing other countries' policy.
+Research Area: Mathematical Science for Data Engineering